-Certain legal matters incident to the authorization, issuance, validity, sale and delivery of the Series 2026 Bonds are subject to the unqualified approving opinion of Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose opinion, in substantially the form attached hereto as "APPENDIX C - FORM OF OPINION OF BOND COUNSEL," will be delivered concurrently with the issuance and delivery of the Series 2026 Bonds.
-The legal opinion will speak only as of its date, and subsequent distribution of it by recirculation of this Official Statement, or otherwise, shall not create any implication that, subsequent to the date of the legal opinion, Bond Counsel has affirmed its opinion.
-The actual legal opinion to be delivered may vary from the text contained in APPENDIX C attached hereto, if necessary, to reflect facts and law on the date of delivery of the Series 2026 Bonds.
+Certain legal matters incident to the authorization, issuance, validity, sale and delivery of the Series 2026 Bonds are subject to the three unqualified approving opinions of Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose opinions, in substantially the forms, attached hereto as "APPENDIX C - FORMS OF OPINIONS OF BOND COUNSEL" will be delivered concurrently with the issuance and delivery of the Series 2026 Bonds.
+The legal opinions will speak only as of their dates and subsequent distribution of them by recirculation of this Official Statement or otherwise shall not create any implication that subsequent to the date of the legal opinions Bond Counsel has affirmed its opinions.
+The actual legal opinions to be delivered may vary from the text contained in APPENDIX C attached hereto, if necessary, to reflect facts and law on the date of delivery of the Series 2026 Bonds.

 No representation is made that Bond Counsel has verified the accuracy, completeness or fairness of the statements contained in this Official Statement.
-Reference should be made to the form of opinion of Bond Counsel, as set forth in APPENDIX C hereto, for the matters covered by such opinion and the scope of Bond Counsel's engagement in relation to the issuance of the Series 2026 Bonds.
+Reference should be made to the forms of opinions of Bond Counsel, as set forth in APPENDIX C hereto, for the matters covered by such opinions and the scope of Bond Counsel's engagement in relation to the issuance of the Series 2026 Bonds.